Brentford Developments in the Pipeline

 Brentford Lock West Phase 3, Commerce Road, TW8 8LR

 Phase 3 of the Waterside Places' scheme (P/2018/2168) will deliver seven new buildings ranging in height from 5 to 10 storeys comprising 452 new homes (187 affordable) alongside commercial and retail space.
-The development will include a new public square as well as a new public footbridge across the canal to Robin Grove Recreation Ground
+The development will include a new public square as well as a new public footbridge across the canal to Robin Grove Recreation Ground.
+The footbridge is scheduled for completion in March 2023.

 This stretch of the Grand Union Canal will also see towpath improvements, new mooring facilities and the renovation of the existing dock.
 The existing overhanging warehouse building will be retained following partial reconstruction.